mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 6. Select **Exchange Modern Hybrid Topology** and select **Next**.

-   A page will be shown that will provide you with the status of your existing installed agents.
+   A page will be shown that will provide you with the status of your existing installed Agents.

    ![Agent status in the HCW.](../media/hcw-agent-status.png)